Tesla Solar Panels Review

 According to the Tesla website, its solar panels last at least 25 years while producing 80% of their listed power capacity.

 Our Rating Methodology

 The This Old House Reviews Team is committed to providing comprehensive and unbiased reviews to our readers.
-This means earning your trust through transparent reviews and having the data to back up our ratings and recommendations.
-Our rating system for solar providers is on a 100-point scale based on five factors:
+After over a thousand hours of research on solar companies, interviews with experts, and common customer needs, we’ve created a detailed rating system for solar providers based on six factors:

-To share feedback or ask a question about this article, send a note to our Reviews Team at email@example.com.
+To share feedback or ask a question about this article, send a note to our Reviews team at email@example.com.